EntropicEngineering/WebUSB-HID/readme.md

     * Valid Report Sizes for Usage: 32, 64
 * Usage ID for `utf8`, 2 bytes (default `0x0007`)

-Application-type Collections in a Report Descriptor will be ignored unless they are tagged with (preceded by) the Usage Page & ID specified in the BOS platform descriptor.
+Top-level Application-type Collections in a Report Descriptor will be ignored unless they are tagged with (preceded by) the Usage Page & ID specified in the BOS platform descriptor.